Review

 Power delivery is described as very smooth.
 In the lower power levels it’s easygoing and manageable, and as you step up the assist levels it starts to feel more playful.

 During the Dragy-style run in power level 5, the bike ramps up slowly at first, then builds speed.
-The rider saw low 40s mph and hit about 45 mph downhill, which surprised me enough that I backed off.
+The rider saw low 40s mph and hit about 45 mph downhill, which surprised him enough that he backed off.

 Around town: nimble and easy to place